 Jim: To bite your tongue.

 Marilyn: It is.
 And I don’t do it every time.
 Don’t hear me – because I don’t do it all of the time.
 But my prayer is, by the Holy Spirit’s leading when I’m spending time with the Lord, that I will pause and I will pray about it before I take it to him.
 We talk…

 Jim: What’s the benefit?
 What’s the benefit of doing it that way?

 Marilyn: Oh, I’m trusting Him for the result, not myself.
-You know, and that even in The Power of a Praying Wife, she talks about – the Holy Spirit does such a better job at working on our spouses than we do.
+You know, and that even in, she talks about – the Holy Spirit does such a better job at working on our spouses than we do.